Childhood

 It was during this time that Steven had parted ways with an old flame and fell head over heels in love with a woman that would soon become his wife.
 She would support his creativity and push him in ways he could never imagine.
 As fate would have it, Lesley was not only a fan of his work, but quite gifted in the field of editing and literature, a fresh copy of the newest Chicago Manuel always within arm's reach.
 Suddenly, new life was breathed to the series, and fresh ideas began to take shape.
 Finally seeing the big picture, he realized that it takes more than mere passion to drive success, but many loyal and loving supporters like his parents, extended family, and those who have relentlessly stood by him, no matter how many times the world of literature chewed him up and spit him out.
 It was through his supporters, these wonderful people, that he was encouraged to continue—to finish what he had started.
 He finally understood that success doesn't happen overnight, for it is the journey which carves who we are, and no literary professional would ever tell him different.
 Unfortunately, something much worse was waiting around the corner, an obstacle of monstrous proportion.

 Disaster struck in early 2017 when a workplace injury took Steven's ability to perform basic manual labor.
-The damage was severe, reportedly permanent, and remotely located at the crux of his neck and shoulders.
+The damage was severe, reportedly permanent.
 After countless tests, MRI's, acupuncture, electrolysis, physical therapy, and extensive medical examination, it was concluded that if he continued physical labour, a wheelchair would be his final destination, and permanent paralysis suddenly became a real possibility.

 Steven hit rock bottom, falling into a new and destructive world of painkillers and downward spiraling depression, but one thing was abundantly clear: he was not meant to be on the roof; he was meant to create.
 According to the author, God had taken his ability to work for a reason: to keep writing, and rely solely on his creative mind to succeed.
 The large pay cheques and long hours at work had put the books on the backburner for years, and his dreams were gradually slipping away, one shift at a time.
 He had been told all his life that he was wasted as a physical laborer, "and apparently, the Big Guy Upstairs agrees."